Diffusion-aware voltage source: An equivalent circuit network to resolve lithium concentration gradients in active particles: Introduction

 Continuous efforts \cite{Rael2013,Scipioni2017,von_Srbik_2016,Merla2018a,Sato2019,Li2019a,Geng2021} have been made in bringing physics into circuit-based models for better state estimation and more accurate prediction.
 The common idea is to use electrical analogies to represent the physical processes, including ageing mechanisms.
-Most of these works focused on converting the DFN model to an equivalent circuit-based model, addressing the current distribution and charge transport processes.
-The solid diffusion was addressed quite differently among the existing studies.
-The first approach~\cite{Sato2019,Geng2021} is to keep the strategy in physics-based models, that is, to solve the diffusion equation using numerical techniques such as finite difference method and then use the solved surface concentration to calculate potential.
+Most of these works focused on converting the DFN model into an equivalent circuit-based model, addressing the current distribution and charge transport processes.
+The solid diffusion effect was addressed quite differently among the existing studies.
+The first approach~\cite{Sato2019,Geng2021} is to solve the continuous diffusion equation using numerical techniques such as finite difference method and then use the solved surface concentration to calculate the electrode potential.
 Alternatively, Li et al.~\cite{Li2019a} used a two-parameter polynomial approximation to the numerical solution to obtain the surface potential, which is a common approximation technique for single particle models \cite{Subramanian2005}.
-Furthermore, Ouyang et al.~\cite{Ouyang2014} and Zheng et al.~\cite{Zheng2019} disregarded the concentration distribution but estimated the surface concentration from available approximate solutions to diffusion equation.
-A circuit-style approach is to use circuit networks comprising of resistors and capacitors \cite{Rael2013,von_Srbik_2016} or of resistors and voltage sources \cite{Merla2018a} to resemble the solid diffusion process.
+Furthermore, Ouyang et al.~\cite{Ouyang2014} and Zheng et al.~\cite{Zheng2019} disregarded the concentration distribution, but estimated the surface concentration from available approximate solutions to the diffusion equation.
+A circuit-style approach is to use circuit networks comprising of resistors and capacitors \cite{Rael2013,von_Srbik_2016} or of resistors and voltage sources \cite{Merla2018a} to mimic the solid diffusion process.
+However, transforming the diffusion process from physical description to circuit arrangement has still not been addressed in a satisfactory way.
+The numerical solutions \cite{Sato2019,Geng2021} or approximate solutions~\cite{Li2019a,Ouyang2014,Zheng2019} appear to have the same level of implementation complexity as physics-based models.
+The circuit networks for solid diffusion in Merla et al.~\cite{Merla2018a} used the electrode OCP, rather than concentration gradients, as the driving force for diffusion.
+The resistor-capacitor networks \cite{Rael2013,von_Srbik_2016} proposed promising analogies but needed further improvement.